 These factors are not required to prove undue influence, but are helpful in obtaining a presumption of undue influence under Florida law.
 Ultimately, undue influence may be established with any sufficient evidence that the free will and mind of the testator were controlled by the undue influencer to such a degree that the resulting instrument was the product of the influencer and not the testator.Skilled Estate Litigation Lawyers Serving West Palm Beach and Beyond

 If you need legal advice concerning potential undue influence in a trust contest or probate action, West Palm Beach estate attorney and Jessica Mishali may be able to assist you.
 We represent people in communities throughout Palm Beach, Broward, and Martin Counties, including Boca Raton, Fort Lauderdale, Jupiter, Boynton Beach, Pompano Beach, Royal Palm Beach, Wellington, Delray Beach, Davie, Hollywood, Coral Springs, Hallandale Beach, Pembroke Pines, Stuart, Plantation, Palm City, Jensen Beach, Hobe Sound, Indiantown, and more.
-Contact The Law Office of Jessica Mishali, P.A. online or call (561) 833-2772 to schedule a free consultation with one of our attorneys.
+Contact The Law Office of Jessica Mishali, P.A. online or call (561) 833-2772 to schedule a consultation with one of our attorneys.